joelotz/github.io/content/testing-markdown-pelican.md

 Orange
 :   The fruit of an evergreen tree of the genus Citrus.

-I'm not sold on the border, but it's still a good example.

 ### Admonition

 One really cool built-in feature of reStructuredText are directives called [Admonitions](https://docs.typo3.org/m/typo3/docs-how-to-document/master/en-us/WritingReST/Admonitions.html).
 These are like pop-ups that you see in [Sphinx](https://www.sphinx-doc.org/en/master/) documentation.